 Coleslaw can be safely stored in an airtight container in the refrigerator for up to 3 – 5 days.

 You can make coleslaw 3 to 4 days ahead of serving it.
-For best presentation, I don’t recommend making it more than 24 hours in advance as it tends to become watery and limp.
+For the best presentation, I recommend making it within 24 hours of serving.
+Otherwise, it tends to become watery and limp.
 You can always prep the ingredients, keeping the slaw and dressing separate until a few hours before serving.
 To keep the apples from browning, place them in a bowl of water with a squeeze of lemon juice.

 Nope!
 The apples will not turn brown with the use of apple cider vinegar in the coleslaw dressing, so you can safely make your apple coleslaw a day or two ahead of time.
 Just keep it stored in the refrigerator until ready to serve.

-If you try this apple coleslaw recipe, please let me know!
+If you try this apple slaw recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

 EASY APPLE COLESLAW

-Crisp, fresh and delicious, this Apple Coleslaw features fruits and veggies tossed in a delicious creamy dressing!
+Crisp, fresh, and delicious, this Apple Coleslaw features a colorful combo of fruits and veggies tossed in a delicious creamy apple cider dressing!
 Recipe is versatile and can be made in advance and stored in the refrigerator until ready to serve.